anhtungnguyen/WildFuturesPollinatorDetectorDMMS/README.md

 # WildFuturesPollinatorDetectorDMMS

 ### Note: If you only want the files necessary for running the system on the Raspberry Pi, use the pi_clean branch instead of the main branch.
+The files located on the main branch are outdated.
+Follow the guide in the pi_clean branch to run the system.

 ## Introduction